coverclock/com-diag-diminuto/README.md

 depend on it.
 In addition, there are several of my projects in which I just cut and pasted a small amount of code, a function here and there, rather than create a dependency for the entire library.
-Finally, over the years, bits and pieces of Diminuto have founds themselves incorporated into a number of commercial products to which I have contributed, ranging from satellite communications systems to cellular base station routers to in-flight entertainment systems.
+Finally, over the years, bits and pieces of Diminuto have found themselves incorporated into a number of commercial products to which I have contributed, ranging from satellite communications systems to cellular base station routers to in-flight entertainment systems.